 To maximise the medicinal value and health benefits of cinnamon, regardless of type, the key thing is its freshness.
-Some prefer the sweet, subtle flavour of Ceylon cinnamon in desserts and the stronger potency of Cassia in savoury dishes, however most forms of commercial cinnamon is a mixture of the two.
+Some prefer the sweet, subtle flavour of Ceylon cinnamon in desserts and the stronger potency of Cassia in savoury dishes, but most commercial cinnamon is a mixture of the two.

-Cinnamon is reported to have many desirable medicinal and soothing effects and is used frequently in Chinese herbal medicine.
-The distinctive smell and flavour of cinnamon is due to the essential oils contained in the bark.
-The essential oil found in cinnamon bark is called cinnamaldehyde.
+Cinnamon is thought to have many medicinal and soothing properties, and is used frequently in Chinese herbal medicine.
+The distinctive smell and flavour of cinnamon comes from the essential oils contained in the bark, called cinnamaldehyde.
 Cinnamaldehyde displays antiviral, antibacterial and antifungal properties.

 Cinnamon also contains large amounts of polyphenol antioxidants.
 Antioxidants can help protect the body from disease and are found in fruits, vegetables, herbs and spices.
 The antioxidants in cinnamon have been found to have anti-inflammatory effects.
 Some spices, including cinnamon, have prebiotic properties that promote the growth of beneficial bacteria and help suppress the growth of pathogenic bacteria.
 Therefore, including spices regularly in your diet may help improve gut health.

-It is also high in manganese and contains small amounts of calcium and fibre.
+Cinnamon is also a useful source of manganese and contains small amounts of calcium and fibre.

 Specific health issues

-There is some evidence to suggest that consumption of cinnamon (short term) is associated with a reduction in blood pressure.
+There is some evidence to suggest that the consumption of cinnamon is associated with a short-term reduction in blood pressure.
 Although the evidence is hopeful, it would be premature to recommend cinnamon for blood pressure control until a comprehensive randomised controlled trial (RCT) involving a larger number of patients has been carried out.
+More recent studies have, to date, shown less promising findings.

 Blood sugar and type 2 diabetes

-It has been suggested that cinnamon can have a moderate effect in improving glycaemic control and management of type 2 diabetes.
-However, conclusions are mixed and once again, larger, high quality Random Controlled Trials are needed in well-defined population groups using standardised interventions in order to definitively determine the efficacy of using cinnamon in subjects with diabetes.
-However, a small amount used at breakfast or in baking is not going to do any harm and can be useful as part of a balanced diet.
+It has been suggested that cinnamon can have a moderate effect in improving glycaemic control and supporting the management of type 2 diabetes.
+However, conclusions are mixed, and larger randomised controlled trials are needed in well-defined population groups using standardised interventions in order to definitively determine the efficacy of using cinnamon in subjects with diabetes.
+However, a small amount used at breakfast or in baking will not do any harm, and can be eaten as part of a balanced diet.